projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

        /* declaration */
        uint32_t func_showcase(uint32_t param);

-       /* There is no definition of `func_showcase` anywhere in all source files */
+       /* There is no definition of `func_showcase` anywhere in the source files */

 C-FN-14: All defined functions shall be used
 ============================================

-All defined functions shall be used, either called explicitly or indirectly via its address.
+All defined functions shall be used, either called explicitly or indirectly via the address.
 Otherwise, the function shall be removed.
-The following case is an exception.
-Some extra functions may be kept in order to provide a more complete library of APIs.
-These functions may have been implemented but not used currently.
+The following case is an exception: Some extra functions may be kept in order to provide a more complete library of APIs.
+These functions may be implemented but not used currently.
 These functions will come in handy in the future.
 In this case, these functions may remain.

 Compliant example::